NivenT/nivent.github.io/_posts/blog/2017-08-05-solving-pell.md

 At this point, I think we know everything about rings of integers that we'll need [^17].
 In case you have forgotten, our goal is find all integer solutions to Pell's equations which are $$x^2-dy^2=1$$ for integers $$x,y\in\Z$$ and positive integer $$d\in\Z_{>1}$$.
 As this discussion hinted at, for the time being, we'll further restrict $$d$$ to be square free.
 This has the advantage that since Pell's equation can then be written as $$(x-y\sqrt d)(x+y\sqrt d)=1$$, $$d$$ which means that we're really just looking for units of $$\Z[\sqrt d]$$, which is convenient because $$\Z[\sqrt d]=\ints{\Q(\sqrt d)}$$ for square free $$d$$ (or at least it is 2 times out of 3) [^18].

 # Geometry of Numbers
 I debated whether I should talk about what comes next in one section or two.
-I ultimately decided on two because I didn't want to introduct too much stuff all at once.
+I ultimately decided on two because I didn't want to introduce too much stuff all at once.
 A priori, the material of this section isn't relevant to the larger discussion at hand, but in the next section, we'll see it play a crucial role.
 This is the point in the post where we open up to the possibility of me throwing in some pictures.

 >Definition<br>
 A **lattice** of a real vector space is the $$\Z$$-span of some $$\R$$-basis.
 If $$L$$ is a lattice of a real vector space $$V$$, then we say the **rank** of $$L$$ is the dimension of $$V$$ [^20].